An EZ-structure for the mapping class group: Introduction

+The Gromov boundary of a hyperbolic group has additional desirable properties.
+One of these is captured in the following definition, which is Lemma 1.3 of \cite{B96} and Definition 1.1 of \cite{FL05}.
+Here the notion ${\cal E\cal Z}$-structure stems from the idea of compactifying a classifying space for proper actions of a not necessarily torsion free group $\Gamma$.
+That the Gromov boundary of a torsion free hyperbolic group defines an ${\cal E\cal Z}$-structure for the group was established by Bestvina and Mess \cite{BM91}.

-\begin{defi}[${\cal Z}$-structure] A \emph{${\cal Z}$-structure} for a finitely generated torsion free group $\Gamma$ consists of a pair $(\overline{X},Z)$ of finite dimensional compact metrizable spaces, with $Z$ nowhere dense in $\overline{X}$, and the following additional properties. \begin{enumerate} \item $X=\overline{X}-Z$ is contractible and locally contractible. \item For every $z\in Z$ and every neighborhood $U$ of $z$ in $\overline{X}$ there exists a neighborhood $V\subset U$ of $z$ such that the inclusion $V-Z\to U-Z$ is null-homotopic. \item $X$ admits a covering space action of $\Gamma$ with compact quotient. \item The collection of all translates of a compact set in $X$ form a null sequence in $\overline{X}$: that is, for every open cover ${\cal U}$ of $\overline{X}$, all but finitely many translates are ${\cal U}$-small. \end{enumerate} \end{defi}
+\begin{defi}[${\cal E\cal Z}$-structure] An \emph{${\cal E\cal Z}$-structure} for a finitely generated torsion free group $\Gamma$ consists of a pair $(\overline{X},Z)$ of finite dimensional compact metrizable spaces, with $Z$ nowhere dense in $\overline{X}$, and the following additional properties. \begin{enumerate} \item $X=\overline{X}-Z$ is contractible and locally contractible. \item For every $z\in Z$ and every neighborhood $U$ of $z$ in $\overline{X}$ there exists a neighborhood $V\subset U$ of $z$ such that the inclusion $V-Z\to U-Z$ is null-homotopic. \item $X$ admits a covering space action of $\Gamma$ with compact quotient. \item The collection of all translates of a compact set in $X$ form a null sequence in $\overline{X}$: that is, for every open cover ${\cal U}$ of $\overline{X}$, all but finitely many translates are \emph{${\cal U}$-small}, which means that they are entirely contained in one of the sets from the covering ${\cal U}$. \item The action of $\Gamma$ on $X$ extends to an action on $\overline{X}$. \end{enumerate} \end{defi}

+If $\Gamma$ is a group with torsion, we define an ${\cal E\cal Z}$-structure for $\Gamma$ as a pair $(\overline{X},Z)$ as in Definition \ref{ez}, but where property (3) is replaced by property \begin{enumerate} \item[($3^\prime$)] $X$ admits a properly discontinuous action of $\Gamma$ with compact quotient. \end{enumerate} Note that if $\Gamma$ is torsion free, then ($3^\prime$) is equivalent to (3).

+The significance of an ${\cal E\cal Z}$-structure $(\overline{X},Z)$ for a torsion free group $\Gamma$ lies in the fact that the \v{C}ech cohomology of the space $Z$ computes the cohomological dimension ${\rm cd}(\Gamma)$ of the group, with a dimension shift of one (Theorem 1.7 of \cite{B96}).
+Thus an ${\cal E\cal Z}$-structure for a finitely generated group which admits a torsion free finite index subgroup computes its virtual cohomological dimension.
+Furthermore, torsion free groups with an ${\cal E\cal Z}$-structure admit an ${\cal E\cal Z}$-structure of the form $(\mathbb{D}^n,\Delta)$ where $\Delta$ is a closed subset of $\partial \mathbb{D}^n=S^{n-1}$, and the Novikov conjecture holds for these groups (Theorem 1.1 and Theorem 1.2 of \cite{FL05}).
+Theorem 1.3 of \cite{FL05} shows that it also implies a partial result towards the Farell Jones conjecture.